 21. Isla Mujeres (U)

 The best way to end your Yucatan itinerary is by soaking up some final beach vibes before you get back in the plane.
 Isla Mujeres is just a stone throw away from Cancun and offers one of the best beaches in the Yucatan Peninsula.
 Although touristy there are still places to escape the crowds and when the day trips from Cancun leave Im sure you will find this the best place to end your Yucatan trip.
-Check out this article for the best things to do in Isla Mujeres.
+Check out this article for the best things to do in Isla Mujeres in 2022.

 I am pretty sure when you would tick off all the above cool things to do and amazing places to visit in Yucatan Peninsula it is going to be the trip of your lifetime!